Photo: Onion, Shallot, and Herb Frittata from The Family Classics Cookbook. Taran Z Photography.

-Our One Day Meal Plan may not exactly fit your individual needs, so we’ve provided some ideas for adjusting the amount of carbohydrates and calories.Read More
+Our One Day Meal Plan may not exactly fit your individual needs, so we’ve provided some ideas for adjusting the amount of carbohydrate and calories.Read More

 A complete list of groceries to save time and help you follow this month's meal plan.View List